TaishoSasada/taishosasada.github.io/README.md

 ## Who am I?

 I am currently a PhD student at Cyber Resilience Laboratory (Professor is Youki Kadobayashi) starting October 2021.
-D. research is on practical privacy protection with LDP in spatio-temporal data.
+Doctoral research theme is on practical privacy protection with LDP in spatio-temporal data (This theme is accepted as JSPS DC1).
 During my master's program, I worked on text privacy protection as a Cybozu Lab's Youth Program.
 My main research interests are Data Privacy, Zero-Trust Access Control, Security Education for Corp, Imbalanced Data Leanring, and Intrusion Detection.
 I graduated early from the master's program in September 2021.